USSBA/certify_design_system_gem/CONTRIBUTING.md

 ## Feedback

 To provide feedback on the code, please create an issue on GitHub.
-For other issues, please contactthe [Certify Help Desk](mailto:help@certify.sba.gov).
+For other issues, please contact the [Certify Help Desk](mailto:help@certify.sba.gov).

 ## How to Contribute